|

 cooking might have improved a bit.
 Her attitude to him was almost mellow,

 too.
-He actually rather enjoyed the meal with her and Rose in the flat
+The Doctor actually rather enjoyed the meal with in the flat back

-back in North London.
+in South London.
 He had brought a bottle of wine to go with it.
-The
+The label

-label showed it to be from a vineyard on Mars, bottled in the year 2354,
+showed it to be from a vineyard on Mars, bottled in the year 2354, and

-and she accepted his assurance that it was a good year with something
+Jackie accepted his assurance that it was a good year with something like

-like a smile.
-Of course, alcohol didn't affect him, unless he allowed
+Of course, alcohol didn’t affect him unless he allowed it to.
+He

 of the dinner and the sheer domesticity of the scene.